Pennsylvania / Bedford County

 What is the weather like in Fishertown, PA year-round?

-Residents experience all four seasons, with cold winters averaging lows around 19°F and warm summers reaching highs of 83°F. The area receives about 41 inches of rainfall annually and enjoys sunshine roughly 51% of the year.
+Fishertown experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 19°F. The area receives about 41 inches of rainfall annually and enjoys sunshine on 51% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter